 posted by Bryon Moyer

-You can find more on this device in their release…
+You can get more info on their first device in their release.

 In response to Dick Selwood’s recent article “Lawyers, Bankers, and Engineers”, I want to take a different (and perhaps controversial) stand: We need MORE lawyers.
 (The torch mob can form on the left, now.
 Please stand by, and take a number.)
 That’s right, I said it.
 The world doesn’t have nearly enough well-trained legal experts to keep pace with the incredible demands being created... mostly by our community of engineers.

 Over the past few decades, engineers have pushed technology ahead at breakneck pace.
 We’ve literally changed the world - and our complex system of laws and rules has been left in the dust.
 Engineers created things like the atom bomb, the internet, airplanes, surveillance cameras, mobile phones - the list goes on forever.
 The cumulative effect of these innovations on society is enormous.
 Many of these inventions have also completely invalidated existing systems of laws and rules - from personal privacy to intellectual property protection to questions of taxation and legal jurisdiction.